-Years ago, type II diabetes was called “adult-onset diabetes,” but that term is no longer used because young children are now developing this condition, and it’s happening at an alarming pace.
+Equally disturbing is the increase in diabetes in young people.
+Years ago, type 2 diabetes was called adult-onset diabetes, but that term is no longer used because children and teens are now developing this condition, and it’s happening at an alarming pace.

 - Increased thirst (polydipsia)

 - Increased urination (polyuria)

 - Nighttime urination (nocturia)

 - Frequent infections

 - Slow healing sores

 If you have none of these signs or symptoms, how can you know if you have an issue with blood sugar regulation?
 Fortunately, there are several blood tests for diagnosing diabetes, including fasting glucose, hemoglobin A1C (HgA1C), and glucose tolerance testing.
 Levels indicative of diabetes are:

 - Two-hour plasma glucose over 200 mg/dl post-oral glucose tolerance test